oxford-pharmacoepi/CohortDiagnosticsTemplate/README.md

 CohortDiagnostics template repository
 ========================================================================================================================================================

+## To Prepare the repo
+1) Fork this repository to your own github acount (top right part: Fork --> + Create a new fork).
+2) Add the cohort that you want to use in your cohort diagnostics in the Cohorts folder.

 ## To Run
 1) Download this entire repository (you can download as a zip folder using Code -> Download ZIP, or you can use GitHub Desktop).